This blog may contain affiliate links. Read our disclosure policy for more info.

 I bet you’re thinking…more wildlife…really??
 Well, Sri Lanka hasn’t become one of my all-time favorite countries to visit for no reason, and yes, there’s plenty more wildlife to see!

-Our next wildlife encounter is likely the most impressive in the country – the Blue whale.
-These guys are the largest living creature to ever roam the planet and can grow to a whopping 100 ft!
+Our next wildlife encounter is likely the most impressive in the country – the blue whale.
+These guys are the largest living creatures to ever roam the planet and can grow to a whopping 100 ft!
 And as you may have guessed, Sri Lanka is one of, if not the best place in the world to see them.

-This is honestly an opportunity you can’t pass on providing you’re in Sri Lanka during the right time of year.
+This is honestly an opportunity you can’t pass on provided you’re in Sri Lanka during the right time of year.

 On the west coast, during the months of December to April is when the whales are around with April being the best month.
 On the east coast, the season begins in July and runs until September.